MemSkill: Learning and Evolving Memory Skills for Self-Evolving Agents: Method

 \subsubsection{Controller: Skill Selection Policy}

 To enable effective skill selection as the \emph{skill bank} evolves, we introduce a controller that selects a small set of relevant memory skills for the current context.
-At each memory construction step, \textbf{we update memory at the span level}: we split each interaction trace (e.g., a dialogue) into contiguous text spans and process them sequentially; for each span, the controller conditions its selection on (i) the current text span and (ii) the retrieved existing memories, rather than operating turn by turn.
+At each memory construction step, \textbf{we update memory at the span level}: we split each interaction trace (e.g., a dialogue) into fixed-length contiguous spans by token count and process them sequentially.
+For each span, the controller conditions its selection on (i) the current text span and (ii) the retrieved existing memories from the current trace's memory bank (empty for initial span), rather than operating turn by turn.

-To remain compatible with a variable-size skill bank as it continuously evolves, the controller scores each skill by measuring the semantic distance between the current state representation and the skill representation, which naturally supports a changing set of skills while staying sensitive to what is already stored in memory.
+To remain compatible with a variable-size skill bank as it continuously evolves, the controller scores each skill by measuring the semantic distance between the current state and skill representations, supporting a changing skill set while staying sensitive to what is already stored in memory.

-\textbf{State representation.} Formally, let $x_t$ denote the current text span at step $t$, and let $M_t=\{m_{t,1},\dots,m_{t,R}\}$ be the retrieved memories from the current trace's memory bank.
-The controller encodes $(x_t, M_t)$ into a state embedding:
+\textbf{State and skill representations.} Formally, let $x_t$ denote the current text span at step $t$, and let $M_t=\{m_{t,1},\dots,m_{t,R}\}$ be the retrieved memories from the current trace's memory bank.
+We first encode $x_t$ and $M_t$ with a fixed embedding model $e(\cdot)$, aggregate the retrieved memory embeddings by element-wise averaging, and concatenate it with the span embedding:

-\textbf{Skill representation.} For each skill $s_i \in \mathcal{S}_t$ in the current skill bank, we compute a skill embedding from its description, as it provides a focused semantic signal that is more stable than embedding the full skill content.

-Note that we use the same embedding model for $f_{\text{ctx}}$ and $f_{\text{skill}}$, mapping contexts and skill descriptions into a shared representation space for scoring.